Nishanthi-Git/AI-Doc-Assistant/README.md

-This application was designed and developed by Nishanthi as a technical demonstration for the Bosch Junior Software Developer interview process.
+This application was designed and developed by Nishanthi as a technical demonstration for the Junior Software Developer interview process.
 It is intended to showcase proficiency in Python 3.11, LangChain AI Agents, and Cloud-ready application architecture.

 # 🔴 AI Technical Assistant